Verify an SSL/TLS certificate in Amazon Lightsail

 Copy the Value of the CNAME record.
 For example,

-Choose the Save icon to add the record.
+Choose Save to add the record.

 If you have alternate subdomains, choose Add record to add another record.